Shoichi Funaki: Kai En Tai (1998–2001)

-Michinoku left the WWF in the fall of 2001, resulting in Funaki moving to singles competition.
+Michinoku left the WWF in October 2001, resulting in Funaki moving to singles competition.
 At Survivor Series, Funaki participated in an Immunity Battle Royal which was won by Test.
-In 2002, Funaki moved to the SmackDown! brand after WWF roster was split into two brands.
+In 2002, Funaki moved to the SmackDown! brand after the WWF roster was split into two brands.
 He turned face and found himself as a lower card wrestler and adopted the gimmick of "SmackDown!'s number one announcer", performing backstage interviews between matches, while competing in the cruiserweight division.
-As part of SmackDown! brand, Funaki wrestled for most of the time on Velocity.
+As part of SmackDown! brand, Funaki mostly wrestled on Velocity.
 At Rebellion, Funaki defeated Crash Holly.
-At Vengeance, Funaki participated in the APA Invitational Bar Room Brawl which was won by Bradshaw.
+At Vengeance in 2003, Funaki participated in the APA Invitational Bar Room Brawl which was won by Bradshaw.
+For the rest of 2003, Funaki worked in house shows and made occasional appearances on Velocity with less TV time.

 Cruiserweight Champion (2004–2005)

 On the March 4, 2004 episode of SmackDown!, Funaki lost to Cruiserweight Champion Chavo Guerrero Jr. in a non-title match.
-On the March 11 episode of SmackDown!, Funaki participated in an 8-man cruiserweight tag team match teaming with fellow cruiserweights Rey Mysterio Jr., Último Dragón and Billy Kidman against Tajiri, Akio, Sakoda and Jamie Noble.
+On the March 11 episode of SmackDown!, Funaki participated in an 8-man cruiserweight tag team match teaming with fellow cruiserweights Rey Mysterio, Último Dragón and Billy Kidman against Tajiri, Akio, Sakoda and Jamie Noble.
 At WrestleMania XX, Funaki participated in a Cruiserweight Open for the Cruiserweight Championship but was pinned by Jamie Noble.

 On the December 9 episode of SmackDown!, Funaki won a cruiserweight over the top rope number one contender's battle royal which included Chavo Guerrero, Paul London, Billy Kidman, Akio, Shannon Moore and Nunzio.
 At Armageddon, Funaki defeated Spike Dudley to win the Cruiserweight Championship.
 Funaki successfully defended the title against Spike Dudley, Akio and Nunzio.
 His last successful title defense was against Chavo Guerrero on the February 10, 2005 episode of SmackDown!, notably held in Funaki's birth country, Japan.